 To illustrate the fallacy in the older versions, the researchers note that Airflow versions prior to v1.10 allowed users to run ad-hoc queries against the database (opens in new tab) without any authentication, which is a dangerous ability to have on a production database exposed to the internet.

-By focusing on the older, unsecure releases, the researchers discovered that misconfigured instances also exposed credentials, giving threat actors access to legitimate accounts and databases on platforms such as AWS, Google Cloud, WhatsApp, Slack, MySQL, Binance, PayPal, Stripe, and a lot more.
+By focusing on the older, unsecure releases, the researchers discovered that misconfigured instances also exposed credentials, giving threat actors access to legitimate accounts and databases on platforms such as AWS (opens in new tab), Google Cloud (opens in new tab), WhatsApp (opens in new tab), Slack (opens in new tab), MySQL, Binance, PayPal (opens in new tab), Stripe (opens in new tab), and a lot more.

 In a bizarre discovery, the researchers reveal that besides misconfiguration many of the credentials were exposed through insecure coding practices, such as hardcoded passwords in production code.